gisquick/gisquick-doc/user-manual/project-publishing.rst

    experiments and testing.

 QGIS project dedicated for publishing is prepared in the standard way.
-Map layers can be combined from various data sources as flat files (Esri Shapefile, GML), file-based databases (SQLite, SpatiaLite), server-client databases (PostGIS), or OGC Web Services (WMS, WFS, WCS).
+Map layers can be combined from various data sources like flat files (Esri Shapefile, GML), file-based databases (SQLite, SpatiaLite), server-client databases (PostGIS) or OGC Web Services (WMS, WFS, WCS).

 Before publishing project using Gisquick plugin, the project must be